At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in housing, social care, or customer service roles.
 Use specific examples that demonstrate your problem-solving skills and customer service excellence.

-Craft a Compelling Cover Letter: Write a cover letter that reflects your passion for delivering excellent housing services.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for delivering excellent housing services.
 Mention your can-do attitude and how you can make a difference in residents' lives, aligning with the values of the housing association.

 Highlight Relevant Qualifications: Ensure you mention your Maths and English GCSEs (A*-C or equivalent) clearly in your application.
 If you have any additional qualifications or training related to housing or customer service, include those as well.